-Most of the following interpretation was deduced in 1928 by Dr John Laidley following the discovery of Laurie Seaman's body and the processing of Seaman's film.
+Most of the following interpretation was deduced in 1928 by the search coordinator Dr John Laidley following the discovery of Laurie Seaman's body and the processing of Seaman's film.

-The only hard facts are (i) when Seaman and Hayes were last seen, (ii) where each was found and the circumstance of the bodies, and (iii) the images of both at the summit.
-The footprints on the summit and the ski tracks over the Rams Head Range past Merritts Lookout are strongly believed to be made by the missing men, but this can never be guaranteed.
+The only hard facts within this interpretation are (i) when and where Seaman and Hayes were last seen, (ii) where each was found and the circumstance of their bodies, and (iii) the images of both at the summit.
+Everything else - the footprints on the summit and the ski tracks over the Rams Head Range past Merritts Lookout being made by the missing men - can only ever be assumptions.

-At the time Seamen and Hayes set off from Charlottes Pass (10:30am), both men were considered to be fit and have a reasonable proficiency on skis but were relatively unfamiliar with the area, each only believed to have been to the summit once before, on trips led by more experienced skiers.
+At the time Seamen and Hayes set off from Charlottes Pass (10:30am), both men were considered to be fit and have a reasonable proficiency on skis but were relatively unfamiliar with the area, each only believed to have been to the summit once before on trips led by more experienced skiers.
 It is believed that they were not carrying a compass, nor a map (nothing being available with contours or similar detail at that time) nor any food.
-Hayes, being the more competent skier and more extroverted, was likely to have become the natural leader.
+Hayes, being the far more competent skier and more extroverted, was likely to have become the natural leader.